-Breakfast.
-When done right, it fires up your engines and fuels both body and brain until lunchtime.
-So why do you often find yourself ravenous by mid-morning?
+Breakfast is your first meal of the day, whatever time it is, when you break your fast from your previous meal, the night before.
+When done right, it fires up your engines and fuels both body and brain until your next meal, whatever time that is.
+So why do you often find yourself ravenous a few hours after?
 It’s not due to all that mental energy you’re burning but it’s got everything to do with the sugar and carbs lurking in your breakfast bowl.
 Chances are, they’re spiking your blood sugar levels, then crashing them, triggering cravings and hunger pangs.

 Store-made Fruit Smoothies